charon25/Brainfuck2Python/README.md

 When a Python program made using this script asks for an input, it can be entered in three different ways :
  - An empty input will be considered as a 0 ;
- - An input containing a number preceded by a `\` will use this number ;
+ - An input containing a number preceded by a `\` will use this number as the input value ;
  - In any other case, the input will be the ASCII code of the first character of the input.